 High School School Admissions Tests

-Administered by the DOE, the Specialized High Schools Admissions Test is taken by 8th and 9th graders for admission into specialized high schools in New York City & is the only acceptance factor for eight of the nine specialized schools.
-All students in the 8th & 9th grades who are current New York City residents are eligible.
+The Specialized High Schools Admissions Test is taken by 8th & 9th graders for admission into specialized high schools in NYC & is the only acceptance factor for eight of the nine specialized schools.
+All students in the 8th & 9th grades who are current NYC residents are eligible.